Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Conclusions

 The models studied in this article offer an effective way to make the gravitational constant in the dark sector vary with cosmic time or equivalently to have a suppression of the DM energy density right after the onset of the matter era.
 Interestingly, our models have the key generic feature that they let the sound horizon and distance to the last scattering surface unchanged compared to the standard $\Lambda$CDM but with a higher $H_0$ at the expense of a lower $\Omega_{\rm D0}$, which is still in agreement with low-$z$ data and in particular DES Y1.
 This is the key feature of these models that explains why they improve the Hubble tension (see Fig.~\ref{fig:BAOindividuals}).
 All our models predict a younger universe than the $\Lambda$CDM.
 Among the models compared here, the quadratic~(\ref{e.defmodel1}) and quartic~(\ref{e.defmodel2}) couplings offer a similar quality of fit, while adding a quartic contribution to the quadratic one~(\ref{e.defmodelE}) does not improve it.
 Typically with all data the Hubble tension drops from 4.4$\sigma$ to 3.8$\sigma$, while it is reduced from 4.1$\sigma$ to 1.8$\sigma$ when low-$z$ BAO are not used.
 Again, we recall that our models drive $\Omega_{\rm m}$ to lower values.
 This led us to discuss the role of the high- and low-$z$ BAO data, a key issue to hope to fully solve the Hubble tension, but indeed too far from the main scope of this work.
 While in agreement with DES-Y1, we have to emphasize that DES Y3 results \cite{DES:2021wwk} are shifted upwards with $\Omega_{\rm m}=0.339^{+0.032}_{-0.031}$, which can put that solution to the Hubble tension at risk.
 Also it may be challenged by the Pantheon+ \cite{Brout:2022vxf} sample which finds $\Omega_{\rm m}=0.334\pm 0.18$.
+As pointed out in \cite{Blanchard:2022xkk}, these large recent values of $\Omega_{\rm m}$ imply that most extensions of the $\Lambda$CDM model aiming at solving the Hubble tension lead to a tension on $\Omega_{\rm m} h^2$.